fatesadeghi/AI-Wellbeing-Project/README.md

 ## Overview

-This project investigates whether changes in an individual's daily behavioral patterns can be associated with changes in well-being, and whether personalized machine-learning models can use behavioral information to model subsequent changes in well-being.
+This project investigates whether changes in an individual's daily behavioral patterns can be associated with changes in well-being, and whether recent behavioral patterns can support personalized prediction of individual well-being.

-The project is based on a **personalized monitoring framework**:
+The project is based on a personalized framework:

-> **Learn an individual's normal behavior → detect unusual deviations → examine their relationship with well-being → evaluate whether these patterns can support personalized early detection.**
+> **Learn an individual's normal behavior → examine deviations from that personal pattern → investigate their relationship with well-being → evaluate personalized prediction.**

-Instead of applying the same behavioral threshold to everyone, the project first establishes a behavioral baseline for each participant.
-Daily observations are then compared with that individual's own baseline to identify unusual behavioral deviations.
+Instead of assuming that the same behavioral pattern is normal for everyone, the project uses each participant's own historical behavioral information as a reference point.

-These deviations are subsequently examined using statistical analyses and personalized machine-learning models.
+The project combines two complementary analytical approaches:

+1. **Participant-level statistical analysis**
+2. **Personalized machine learning**

+The statistical analysis investigates associations between behavioral measures and well-being.

+The machine-learning analysis investigates whether recent behavioral patterns can be used to predict an individual's Wellbeing Index.

-**Important:** The system is a research and early-warning framework.
-Behavioral deviations are treated as potential signals and **not as diagnoses or proof of a health condition**.
+**Important:** The system is a research framework.
+Behavioral deviations are treated as potential signals and not as diagnoses or proof of a health condition.

 ---